The Value of PMI Credentials

 I think everyone agrees that credentials do not guarantee competence or capability.
 We have driver’s tests, yet there are still terrible drivers on the roads.
 However, would we be better off without driver’s licenses?
 I think not.
 They do not guarantee competence or care, but they are a useful minimum threshold for entry on the road.

 I think the same holds true for professional credentials.
 We should not view them as a measure or guarantee of competency or the right attitude.
-They are more of a basic yardstick that proves, at some point, the person demonstrated at least a rudimentary understanding of how things are supposed to work.
+They are more of a basic yardstick that proves, at some point, the person demonstrated a rudimentary understanding of how things are supposed to work.
 What a person does with that knowledge and what other factors influence their behavior is more relevant but also harder to gauge.

 Finally, there is the recruitment aspect.
 With the advent of the internet, jobs have become easier to advertise and easier to find.
 In addition, people tend to be more mobile in their careers and fewer people are staying at the same company for extended periods of time.
 This means more job openings and more people applying for them.